pietmau/PetsRecognition/README.md

 # HOW TO MAKE IT WORK
 - `LazyColumn` needs the ID.
 - Load differently in case of `Prepend` or `Append` and `Refresh`.
+- I don't want to leak paging in the domain or data layer.